"Oil and vinegar have nothing in common, yet we make them date each other. But everybody knows that the vinegar is the dominatrix."Meathead

 Some vinegars are not pasteurized so they can be cloudy or grow a skin of acetobacter on the surface.
 They are perfectly safe.
 In fact, you can use these as a starter for home made vinegar.
 For years I added leftover wine to a small wooden barrel with a "mother" of vinegar bacteria scavenged fro a French wine vinegar, and drew it off for marinades and dressings.
 After a while the romance disappeared as I realized that it was often possessed of acetone and other unpleasant contaminants.
 I now leave vinegar production to the pros.
 Besides, I rarely have leftover wine anymore.

 Balsamic vinegar.
 A decade ago only professional chefs had heard about balsamic vinegar.
 Today the most mundane supermarkets stock several brands as well as a growing selection of balsamic vinegar salad dressings.
 You can buy it in bulk from some olive oil specialty stores, and every Italian restaurant worth it's red sauce offers an item or three made with balsamic.
 Chefs and foodies consider balsamic as essential as extra virgin olive oil.
-I keep cheap balsamic on hand for marinades and sauces, and the expensive stuff for drizzling like a syrup.
-I also buy cheap balsamic and reduce it to syrup for drizzling.
+I keep cheap balsamic on hand for marinades, salad dressings, and sauces, and the expensive stuff for drizzling like a syrup, especially on fresh tomatoes in Caprese salad.
+I also buy cheap balsamic and reduce it over a low heat to syrup for drizzling.
 I have even been known to drink the good stuff like wine or Cognac.
 Although they can be north of 6% acid, they don't taste it because it is sweet and complex.
 Prices for a bottle range from $5 to $500.
 How can that be?
 What is the difference?
 Click here to read all about Balsamic Vinegar.

 Cider vinegar.
 Cider vinegar and distilled vinegar are the two most common in the US.
 They are sold in large bottles.
 Cider vinegar made from apple juice, it is straw colored, and it is more flavorful than distilled vinegar.
-It is essential for many red barbecue sauces.
+It is used in many barbecue sauces, pickles, and cole slaws.
 Usually you should not substitute if the recipe calls for distilled because the flavors may clash and because sometimes it is slightly sweetened.
 It is typically 5% acidity.

 Flavored vinegars.
 Vinegar is a strong solvent, so put something in it and in short order it will extract flavor.
 Tarragon and other herbs are used, as are chile peppers, and even fruits and vegetables.